 Roofing including roof space

 Repair category 2

-Notes Open ridge tile pointing.
-Moss growth observed to roof slopes.
+Notes General weathering is noted to sections of the tiled roof covering.
+The roof timbers may have been altered in the past.
+The Vendor has advised that the property was re-roofed in 2000.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.